JYChen18/MeshProcess/src/dataset/README.md

 |  |_ ...
 ```

 - (Alternatively) Downloading raw meshes `DGN_obj_raw.zip` and processing by yourself according to the [guides](https://github.com/JYChen18/MeshProcess/tree/main?tab=readme-ov-file#running-seperately).
-Note that if processed by yourself, the resulted meshes and splits may slightly differ from ours.
+Note that if processed by yourself, the resulting meshes and splits may slightly differ from ours.

 - Discussion: The official repository of [DexGraspNet](https://github.com/PKU-EPIC/DexGraspNet) has only released their processed meshes, which doesn't satisfy our need.
 Therefore, we re-processed the raw meshes using this repository.
 The source of raw mesh data includes [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore/tree/main), [ShapeNetSem](https://huggingface.co/datasets/ShapeNet/ShapeNetSem-archive), [MuJoCo_Sanned_Objects](https://github.com/kevinzakka/mujoco_scanned_objects/tree/main), and [DDG](https://gamma.umd.edu/researchdirections/grasping/differentiable_grasp_planner).
 Since DDG's data link is not valid anymore, we use the DDG's meshes released by DexGraspNet as the raw mesh for processing.